kmucavele/bookshelf-java-api/README.md

 ### Set up

+In a terminal

-* navigate to the project directory
+1. navigate to the project directory

-1. Start the docker daemon (e.g. Docker Desktop or Rancher Desktop)
+2. Start the docker daemon (e.g. Docker Desktop or Rancher Desktop)
    * If you are running the app for the first time, run `make build`

   * If the images already exist, the run `make start` to update the spring boot app and start the services

-  * Run `make stop` to stop the servies
+  * Run `make stop` to stop the services

 ## API Endpoints